 1. Set a Clear Agenda

-Your sales presentation slide deck should guide the conversation and provide structure to your meeting.
+Your sales presentation is built to guide the conversation and gives you a structure to work with throughout the meeting.
 But the prospect doesn’t know how your presentation is structured.

 Prospect: “This is really interesting, but how does your product solve XYZ?”